 - Have an intimate relationship with God

-When we take God’s hand and wal with Him, we become more and more aware of the good and bad things we have done in our lives, we understand what we have learned, we start living and appreciating the present and let go of the past.
-When we have an intimate relationship with God, we ask Him for His forgiveness, and He sees our true hearts and our true intentions, I f we are being honest when asking for His forgiveness.
-Then, when we receive His forgiveness, we start forgiving ourselves and forgiving those who have harmed us.
+When we take God’s hand and walk with Him, we become more and more aware of the good and bad things we have done in our lives, we understand what we have learned, we start living and appreciating the present and let go of the past.
+When we have an intimate relationship with God, we ask Him for His forgiveness, and He sees our true hearts and our true intentions, if we are being honest when asking for His forgiveness.
+When we receive His forgiveness, we start forgiving ourselves and forgiving those who have harmed us.

-This way, our wounds can start healing, our presents starts to be a new opportunity for us to start over and think about our future.
+This way, our wounds can start healing, and our present becomes a new opportunity for us to start over and think about our future.

 They are very powerful tools for us to use if we want to start letting go of the past and start healing from the inside.
 Our well-being is important, so we have to start taking care of our present so that we can enjoy it, and, in order to succeed, we need to star making peace with our past.

-Do you know any other way we can take so that we can start making peace with our past?
+Do you know any other way to start making peace with our past?
 Have these steps helped you?
 Leave your answers in the comments section.
 God bless you.

 van der Kolk, B. A. (2014).
 The body keeps the score: Brain, mind, and body in the healing of trauma.
 Viking.